Diane Arbus: Death

 Arbus experienced "depressive episodes" during her life, similar to those experienced by her mother; the episodes may have been made worse by symptoms of hepatitis.
 In 1968, Arbus wrote a letter to a friend, Carlotta Marshall, that says: "I go up and down a lot.
 Maybe I've always been like that.
 Partly what happens though is I get filled with energy and joy and I begin lots of things or think about what I want to do and get all breathless with excitement and then quite suddenly either through tiredness or a disappointment or something more mysterious the energy vanishes, leaving me harassed, swamped, distraught, frightened by the very things I thought I was so eager for!
 I'm sure this is quite classic."
 Her ex-husband once noted that she had "violent changes of mood".

-On July 26, 1971, while living at Westbeth Artists Community in New York City, Arbus died by suicide by ingesting barbiturates and cutting her wrists with a razor.
+On July 26, 1971, while living at Westbeth Artists Community in New York City, Arbus committed suicide by ingesting barbiturates and cutting her wrists with a razor.
 She wrote the words "Last Supper" in her diary and placed her appointment book on the stairs leading up to the bathroom.
 Marvin Israel found her body in the bathtub two days later; she was 48 years old.
 Photographer Joel Meyerowitz told journalist Arthur Lubow, "If she was doing the kind of work she was doing and photography wasn't enough to keep her alive, what hope did we have?"

 Legacy

 "[Arbus's] work has had such an influence on other photographers that it is already hard to remember how original it was", wrote the art critic Robert Hughes in a November 1972 issue of Time magazine.
 She has been called "a seminal figure in modern-day photography and an influence on three generations of photographers" and is widely considered to be among the most influential artists of the last century.

 When the film The Shining, directed by Stanley Kubrick, was released to cinemas worldwide in 1980 and became hugely successful, millions of moviegoers experienced Diane Arbus' legacy without realizing it.
 The movie's recurring characters of identical twin girls who are wearing identical dresses appear on-screen as a result of a suggestion Kubrick received from crew member Leon Vitali.
 He is described by film historian Nick Chen as "Kubrick's right-hand man from the mid-70s onwards".
 Chen goes on to reveal, "Not only did Vitali videotape and interview 5,000 kids to find [the right child actor to portray] Jack Nicholson's [character's] son, Danny, he was also responsible for discovering the creepy twin sisters on the final day of auditions.
-The pair, in fact, weren't twins in Kubrick's script, and it was Vitali who immediately suggested Diane Arbus' infamous photo of two identical twin sisters as a point of reference."
+The pair, in fact, weren't twins in Kubrick's script, and it was Vitali who immediately suggested Diane Arbus' infamous photo of identical twin sisters as a point of reference."